 It is possible to travel from Moscow all the way through to Mongolia and Beijing in 6-7 days without any break, but I certainly wouldn’t recommend it – you won’t see anything!
 To get the true Trans-Siberian Railway experience, break up your journey into various legs.
 Get off the train and enjoy the places along the way before continuing further.
 Unfortunately, you need to plan your trip ahead, since trains might be fully booked (especially during the summer and in the 3rd class section).
 This makes a spontaneous change of plans difficult.
 After doing some research and reading various blog posts, I decided to do stopovers in Yekaterinburg, in Astana and Semey in Kazakhstan, in Novosibirsk, Irkutsk (to visit Lake Baikal), Ulan Ude and finally to finish my journey in Ulaanbaatar (continuing to Beijing was less attractive since I’d just been to China a year before).
 Many tourists travel from Moscow all the way to Irkutsk, go off to visit Lake Baikal, and continue into Mongolia.
 If you only have two weeks for the whole journey, this is the way to go.
 If you got more time, definitely do some more stops along the way.

-4. Booking your ticket
+4. Booking your tickets for the Trans-Siberian Railway

 Booking your train ticket on your own can be quite challenging.
 The official website is completely in Russian and not very foreigner-friendly.
 As mentioned above, booking your tickets directly at the train stations is risky.
 There might not be enough availability, and don’t expect anyone to speak a word of English.
 If you don’t have any Russian language skills, I recommend using Real Russia.
 This is the agency I used to book my tickets.
 I got in touch with this agency by email and connected with their friendly staff that helped me plan my trip.
 By sending various emails and proposals back and forth about dates, train types, layovers, times and prices; I slowly created and adapted my itinerary until I was finally done.
 I didn’t need to do anything further! – Real Russia booked my tickets, sent me the confirmation and even delivered the tickets straight to my hostel in Moscow for a small fee.
 They also provided me with all the necessary documents I needed for my visa application; to guarantee a smooth and easy process.
 Thanks to Real Russia for the top service, I definitely recommend it!